andre205/twittify/README.md

 Query Twitter's web API for any search term and return up to 9 relevant tweets.

 ### Spotify
 Search Spotify for a track, artist, or album, as well as view the top 20 songs as seen on spotifycharts.com.
-Seamlessly view tweets pertaining to each song in the top 20 with a single click.
+Seemlessly view tweets pertaining to each song in the top 20 with a single click.

 ---